1964

 p = 0.0002

-Pivotal Phase 3 RCT: significant drop in spasticity score vs. placebo (241 randomized).
-Approved in many countries as Sativex.
+Pivotal Phase 3 RCT, 241 randomized: significant drop in spasticity score vs. placebo.
+Approved as Sativex in dozens of countries — never approved in the US.

 Chronic / neuropathic pain